 Sometimes the same people who hate racism are guilty of the racist mindset.
 What is a racist mindset?
 Any moral person won’t like racism because it’s really unfair to dislike an individual for a group identity defined by establishment stereotypes or for something the individual doesn’t have any conscious control over.
 But we also don’t have much conscious control over which region of the world we were brought up in.
 We don’t have any conscious control over how we were conditioned by our culture.
 We also have no conscious control over the established group identity.
 Breeds of nonhuman animals also have no conscious control over their breed.
 We don’t have control over our anatomy, our sexual orientation or what gender we might identify with.
 Personality quirks, mental illness, disabilities, the list goes on, …And no matter how awake we think we are, much of our beliefs have been hammered into us and so deeply ingrained that we don’t even realize that we have been brainwashed to hate.

 “But racism is only about skin color”.
 Let’s say for the sake of argument that it is.
 The mentality behind disliking a person due to factors in their life they have no conscious control over comes from the same family as racism — hence the term I use “the racist mindset”.
 It’s all the same.
 While judging people at all isn’t the most loving thing to do, I think it is fine to judge an individual based on our personal experiences with that individual.
 However, judging a person we have never met solely on popular consensus because of something they have no conscious control over comes from the same concept of racism.
-The semantics is different, yes, but when you remove language from the equation, the mentality behind racism and the mentality behind blanket automatic judgment that does not involve an individual is exactly the same.
+The semantics is different, yes, but when you remove language from the equation, the mentality behind racism and the mentality behind blanket automatic judgment that does not involve individual scrutiny is exactly the same.
 The propaganda that says all black people steal is no different from the propaganda that says all Americans are uniquely dumb.
 So, it makes sense why we might see a lot of anti-racist people clinging to a racist mentality.
 You may accept an aboriginal person, but might engage in blanketly hating jews.
 We might accept a Mexican person, but blanketly hate men.
 We cherry pick who we love and who we hate and we have the best reasons for doing so.
 And we often hide behind love to justify our hate in the same way we believe war brings peace.
 If we accept stereotypes that belong to other groups while looking down on white supremacists, that is the height of hypocrisy.

 We might have an indiscriminate hatred for all American people, Jews, Muslims, Christians, poor people, rich people, fat people, skinny people, and even pit bulls.
 Yes, even pit bulls.
 We automatically fear pit bulls due to all the fear-mongering and dishonest stories in the media.
 Sound familiar?